GoAuditsGoAudits

 Although less common, a drive-by inspection might help you catch things out of the ordinary.
 For instance, you might spot a car often parked in the driveway whose number plate doesn’t match the number mentioned in the lease agreement.
 This might indicate the presence of an unauthorized resident.

-- Move-out Inspection
+4. Move-out Inspection

 As the name suggests, a move-out house inspection for a rental property is performed before the tenant leaves the apartment.
-Its purpose is to check the condition of the unit and document the damages.
+Its purpose is to check the condition of the unit and document the damage.

-Ensure you note the damages carefully along with photos and include them properly in the inspection report.
+Ensure you note the damages carefully, along with photos, and include them properly in the inspection report.
 This will help you rightfully deduct the repair or replacement amount from the security deposit.
 Also, you can bring a copy of the move-in checklist to compare the current condition.

 In most cases, the tenants renew the lease agreement and stay in the unit.
 Even if they choose to leave, it is usually after several years.
 Therefore, it becomes challenging for the property managers to pull out the old move-in checklists.
-A digital property management move-out inspection app can help them tackle this problem.
+A digital property management inspection app can help them tackle this problem.

 A digital property inspection app like GoAudits generates historical inspection data alongside the new findings.
 You can get all the earlier inspection reports in a single click.
 The data is stored on the cloud and remains as it is until you delete it.